christianmln/DevBoard/README.md

 # Submission

-1. Image of assembled board named `submission.*` placed in root of this repository.
+1. Image of assembled board _powered on_ named `submission.*` placed in root of this repository.
 1. Updated changelog